Intimate Weddings and Elopements in New Orleans

 Split Location Weddings

-I've even shot quite a few full weddings where the couple technically was already married, having had a small civil ceremony months earlier, that no one (or very few people) knew about, so as far as all the guests were concerned, the event they were attending was the wedding!
+I've even shot quite a few full weddings where the couple technically was already married, having had a small civil ceremony months earlier.
+In some cases, very few of the guests knew about this prior ceremony, so as far as they knew, the event they were attending was the wedding!